 The school will use the additional funding to address any underlying inequalities between children eligible for Pupil Premium and others, as far as is within our power.
 We will ensure that the additional funding impacts on the pupils who need it most and that it makes a significant impact on their education and lives.

-The funding stream for PP is ring-fenced within the school budget and can be measured against provision for the target group of pupils.
+The funding stream for Pupil Premium is ringfenced within the school budget and can be measured against provision for the target group of pupils.
 Our provision is designed to be multi-facetted and support the development of the whole child.
 Broadly speaking, funding is allocated to the following key areas:

 - Discretionary individual pupil spend